tokenized/smart-contract/README.md

 - `cmd/smartcontract` - Command line interface
 - `cmd/smartcontractd` - Smart Contract node daemon

-#### INTERNALS

-- `platform` - Internal kit (see blow)
-- `validator` - Validates incoming request actions using validation handlers.
-Prepares rejections for failed responses.
-- `request` - Handles incoming request actions using request handlers.
-Prepares a response action for the response component.
-- `response` - Handles outgoing response actions.
-Saves them to the contract state.
-- `rebuilder` - Responsible for rebuilding the contract state.
-Used when there is a reorg or when the node is cold started.
-- `broadcaster` - Broadcasts transactions.
-Currently a reserved component in preparation for robust broadcasting via multiple nodes.
-- `vote` - Logic specific to voting.
-TBA

-#### INTERNAL KIT

-- `platform/config` - Stores application config specific to the contract.
-Not to be confused with the bootstrap config found in cmd/main.go files.
-- `platform/network` - Our communication channel with the bitcoin network, peer nodes, trusted nodes, RPC activity.
-- `platform/state` - Contract state, responsible for hardening state and managing soft state.
-Provides contract "models" used across the app.
-- `platform/wallet` - Stores private keys, performs signing, builds transactions for signing.

 #### PUBLIC KIT

 - `pkg/protocol` - Tokenized protocol message definitions.